adjtomo/seisflows/docs/getting_started_chinook.rst

 a) binary executables (configured and compiled),
 b) an appropriate DATA/ directory containing source, stations and Par_file, and
-c) an initial (and target) model defined using one of SPECFEM's internally defined model formats.
+c) an initial model defined using one of SPECFEM's internally defined model formats.

 .. note::

-    If you already have a valid directory where you run forward simulations, you can likely skip the following subsections 3a -- 3d.
+    If you already have a valid directory where you run forward simulations, you can skip subsection 3a

 3a) Configure and compile